learningdebunked/SystemDesignFundamentals/README.md

      ** B-Tree Optimizations:
             ** Creating a copy on write schema
             ** Abbreviate keys
      ** B-Tree variants such as fractal trees borrow some log structured ideas to reduce disk seeks

-   Rule of Thumb: LSM Trees are typicallt faster for writes where as B-Trees are thought to be faster for reads
+   _**Rule of Thumb**: LSM Trees are typicallt faster for writes where as B-Trees are thought to be faster for reads_

+**Secondary Index**

+    ** Secondary index is created as _create index_.
+    ** Several secondary indexes can be created
+    ** In secondary indexes keys are not unique unlike Primary indexes where keys are unique **  Key in an index is the attribute that queries search for ** Value can be a) an actual row or b) reference to row stored else where .
+The place where rows are stored is known as Heap file and it stores data          in no particular order
+    ** When multiple secondary indexes are  present each index just references a location in the heap file and the actual data is kept in one place.

+**Clustered Index**

+    ** Stores all row data within index
+    ** The PK of a table is always clustered index in MYSQL's Inno DB Storage Engine.
+    ** The secondary indexes refer to the Primary key

+ **Covering Index**

+    ** Compromise between a clustered index and a non clustered index.
+    ** Stores some of the table's columns within the index.
+So indexes are to be created based on access and write pattern

+ Clustered and Covering indexes can speed up reads but they require additional storage and can add overhead on write.
+Also DB needs to enforce transactional guarantees when we use clustered index or covering index

+ **Concatenated Index**

+   ** Most common type of multi column index
+   ** Combines several fields into a key by appending one column to another ** Multi dimensional indexes are a more general way of querying several columns at one , which is important for geo-spatial data

+ **Fuzzy search or Full Text Search indexes**